 The custom fields were easy to select from the drop-down, but I couldn’t delete or edit them after I inserted them in the first place, which led me to have the same client info saved three times.

 I downloaded my invoice without a login.
-After export, the logo .png (same for .jpg) did not load but showed only its file name.
+After export, the logo .png (same as .jpg) did not load and only showed its file name.
 The export unnecessarily added a blank page, although my invoice was brief.
 I couldn’t choose another logo after I added it, so I had to refresh the page—again.
-Starting from scratch, I comprised the info so that it fits one page.
+Starting from scratch, I comprised the info to fit one page.

-While it has a clean UI and is pretty straightforward, it’s too glitchy for my sanity.
-I wouldn’t want to wonder whether my past invoices are saved or not.
-And I’d hate to enter all the details only to encounter difficulties when downloading it later.
+While it has a straightforward and clean UI, it’s too glitchy for my sanity.
+I wouldn’t want to wonder whether my past invoices are saved.
+And I’d hate to enter all the details only to encounter difficulties downloading it later.

 3. Invoice Home